 What is an HOA?

 An HOA is a non-profit organization responsible for managing a shared living space, typically a community of homeowners.
-They oversee common areas, enforce community rules, and provide various services like landscaping, security, and waste management.
+It oversees common areas, enforces community rules, and provides various services like landscaping, security, and waste management.

 Why is Bookkeeping Required for HOA?